Agricultural Literacy Curriculum Matrix

 - Ask the students to make a list of foods made with beef.
 Explain to the students that we have foods like steak, hamburgers, beef tacos, etc., because of grass.
 Discuss the fact that beef cattle graze pastures and rangelands.
 The cattle eat the grass and convert the plant cellulose into beef.

 - Introduce the word ruminant to the students.
 A ruminant is an animal that has multiple compartments in its stomach.
-It first chews its food to soften it, swallows it, and then later regurgitates it to its mouth and continues chewing.
+When eating, a ruminant chews their food to soften it, swallows it, and then regurgitates the food to its mouth and continues chewing.
 This is called chewing the cud or ruminating.

 Activity 2: Beef By-products